Rockingham Old House Awards recognize local structures

 The award plaques were presented at the historic Rockingham Meeting House event, to Richard DeMuzio for his work at 60 Green Street in Bellows Falls, Christine Hume for her work preserving the Hanby-Pruden Farm on Rockingham Road in Rockingham, and P. Michael Myers for his work on his home residence at 17 Westminster Terrace in Bellows Falls.

-Following the awards ceremony and reception, the town’s historic preservation coordinator Walter Wallace led a public hearing in regards to the proposed renovation and restoration of the 1787 Rockingham Meeting House.
+Following the awards ceremony and reception, the town’s historic preservation coordinator Walter Wallace led a public hearing in regard to the proposed renovation and restoration of the 1787 Rockingham Meeting House.
 This will be the Historic Preservation Commission’s main focus moving forward.

 “The National Park Service (NPS) has approved above-ground construction plans for Phase 1, including the foundation, window, and roof work,” Wallace said in a recent interview.
 “There is optimism that construction can begin in the summer of 2025 and continue through 2026.
 The project is ambitious, and we are moving forward with deliberate speed tempered by various historic preservation and environmental reviews at both the state and federal levels.”